luyadev/luya/docs/guide/ngrest-model.md

 ## Crud Relation Tabs

 Sometimes its usefull and common to directly manage relational data inside the current ngrest crud.
-Therefore we have created something called {{\luya\admin\ngrest\base\NgRestModel::ngRestRelations}}.
+Therefore we have created something called {{\luya\admin\ngrest\base\NgRestModel::ngRestRelations()}}.
 Inside this method you can define relations which are also based on the NgRest concept.

 ```php
 public function ngRestRelations()